AadityaR/new-repo/README.md

-#Creating a first repository
+# Creating a first repository

 First sentence of description of this repository.
+Nice.